-The Zancudo Project is in the Municipality of Titiribí, Department of Antioquia, Republic of Colombia (Figure 4-1).
+The Zancudo Project is in the Municipality of Titiribí, Department of Antioquia, Republic of Colombia (Source SRK 2023

+Figure 4-1).
 Zancudo is approximately 30 km southwest of the city of Medellin, the capital of the Department of Antioquia.
-The geographical coordinates for the village of Sitio Viejo, located within the Zancudo Project, are 6°04'30" N, 75°47'26" W at an altitude of 1,302 masl.
+The geographical coordinates for the village of Sitio Viejo, located within the Zancudo Project, are 6°04'30'' N, 75°47'26'' W at an altitude of 1,302 masl.

-Figure 4-1: Location Map of the Zancudo Project, Department of Antioquia, Colombia
+Figure 4-1 Location Map of the Zancudo Project, Colombia.

-4.2 Mineral Titles
+4.2 MINERAL TITLES